Skip to main content

 • Procedural path generation

-• Animated stroke effects
+• Animated stroke and fill effects

 Factory return type: PathEffect<T>